The individuals listed below are Christians (past and present) who are

 Akin, Randy Alcorn, Jocelyn Andersen, Sir Robert Anderson, Brad Antolovich, Phil

-Arms, Mark Bailey, Roland Back, Raymond Barber, Chuck Bates, Larry Bates, David Bay, Malcolm Beirnes, William Beirnes, Joe Bell,
+Arms, Pietro Arnese, Mark Bailey, Roland Back, Raymond Barber, David R. Barnhart,

 Paul Benware, Douglas Berner, F. Kenton (Doc) Beshore, Mark Biltz, W.E.